 To summarize: that—no comma; which—comma.
 Totally straightforward (once you get used to it.)

 It is not very hard to find which for that or that for which.
 This happens most frequently in British English, where the rules are just different.
 Again, the guidelines I stated above only apply for American English.
-If you are writing for a U.S. business audience, the distinction is pretty firm.
+If you are writing for a U.S. business audience, the distinction of that for essential information and which for non-essential information is pretty firm.

 Who is reserved for referring to a specific person or a group of people.
 The gotcha here is that who can be either restrictive or nonrestrictive; English doesn’t have another word to choose from.

 This lack of a word to distinguish between essential and nonessential clauses can be problematic because the reader now must rely solely on the punctuation, or lack thereof, to signal the pronoun's meaning.